 The Long-Term Care Assistant program is a high demand curriculum for which the number of applicants exceeds the number of spaces available.
-To provide a consistent and fair means of admission, the college has adopted the guidelines below.
+To provide a consistent and fair means of admission, the college has adopted the quidelines below.

-- Admission to the program will be offered on a first-come/first-served basis.
-Admission will be based on the dates students complete the application process and placement tests.
-Applications must be submitted prior to July 15 each year. - 2.
+- 1. Admission to the program will be offered on a first-come/first-served basis.
+Admission will be based on the dates students complete the application process and placement tests. - 2.
 First priority is given to residents of the Eastern Shore of Virginia, second to other Virginia residents, and third to out-of-state students. - 3.
 Once all students have been accommodated under this policy, the College may accept additional registrations for program courses on a first-come/first-served basis. - 4.
-Students who are not admitted must reapply the following year. - The Senior Citizen Waiver of Tuition benefit is not available for this high-demand program. - 6.
-Students are eligible to take the National Nurse Aide Assessment Program (NNAAP) exam after completion of HCT 101 during the fall semester for nurse aide certification. - 7.
-Students are eligible to take the PSI Medication Aide exam after completion of HCT 115 during spring semester for medication aide certification.
+Students who are not admitted must reapply the following year. - 5.
+The Senior Citizen Waiver of Tuition benefit is not available for this high-demand program. - 6.
+Students are eligible to take the National Nurse Aide Assessment Program (NNAAP) exam after completion of HCT 101 for nurse aide certification. - 7.
+Students are eligible to take the PSI Medication Aide exam after completion of HCT 115 for medication aide certification. - 8.
+Students that complete all 12 credits of program are eligible for an ESCC Career Studies Certificate.